-Manila, with her traffic, fast paced lifestyle and pollution, is suffocating.
-Then let’s add the stress and demands of your job in the equation, as well, will result to an urge to run away.
-No, not from our responsibilities (I know it’s tempting at times but we have to remember we’re broke) but to just run away for some fresh air and take a break from the adulting chaos.
+Manila, with her traffic, fast-paced lifestyle and pollution, is suffocating.
+Then let’s add the stress and demands of your job in the equation, as well, will result in an urge to run away.
+No, not from our responsibilities (I know it’s tempting at times, but we have to remember we’re broke) but to just run away for some fresh air and take a break from the adulting chaos.

-That’s what happened to my last weekend of November.
-Paul and I decided that we are too consumed by work that we drove ourselves to Tanay, Rizal for a change of scene.
+That’s what happened on our last weekend of November.
+Paul and I decided that we were too consumed by work that we drove ourselves to Tanay, Rizal for a change of scene.
 We have always wanted to see the famous Daranak Falls of Tanay since the start of the year.
 It’s better late than never!

 DRIVING TO DARANAK FALLS

-Ride an UV Express in Starmall Shaw Terminal bound to Tanay.
+Ride a UV Express in Starmall Shaw Terminal bound to Tanay.
 Alight at Tanay Public Market Transport Terminal and asked around for the Daranak Falls Tricycle Terminal.

 Crazy things we did before chasing waterfalls

-We worried about restroom inside (turns out there are but no locks) so we decided to wear our swimsuits under our clothes in the car already, in case you know, we wanted to swim.
-From the road, there’s a registration booth where you need to pay P50 for the entrance fee and register your names before you can enter the premise.
-It turns out you can bring food (without corkage) and anything inside except for alcohols and plastics.
-We didn’t have anything on us so we passed on getting a picnic shed or table.
+We were worried if there were restroom inside so we decided to wear our swimsuits under our clothes in the car already, in case you know, we wanted to swim.
+From the road, there was a registration booth where you need to pay 50 PHP entrance fee and register your names.
+It turned out you can bring food and anything without corkage inside except for alcohols and plastics.
+We didn’t have anything on us, so we passed on getting a picnic shed or table.